swamp-fhabs/satellite_field_verification/README.md

 California satellite data webpage :https://mywaterquality.ca.gov/habs/data_viewer/#satellite

 ## Workflow
 The README describes the workflow to convert raw radiometer data into remote sensed reflectance values, and then the calculate cyanobacterial index.
 The program, `test_asd_group.exe`, used to calculate remote sensed reflectance values from radiometer data was provided by NOAA scientists Michelle Tomlinson and Andrew Meredith.

+All scripts are written in R. Pathways in R scripts are relative to the git directory.
+If you create an Rstudio Project `.Rmd` file in the same directory as the git directory or `setwd()` to the git directory, then all pathways should work.

 ### Field data collection
 On each lake, three sub-samples were collected within each satellite pixel.
 At each sampling site within the pixel, triplicate measurements of a calibrated 10% reflectance plate, water, and sky were made.
 Radiometer data was collected with a Malvern Panalytics ASD FieldSpec Handheld2 Pro (HH2) radiometer.
 Each of the triplicate measurement from the HH2 includes ten replicates, which are then averaged together to create a single spectra for the measurement.
 After collections, files are exported from the HH2 using the `asii export` function, which produces `.asd.txt` files with radiance values at each wavelength (nm).